-Step 2 - Duron's preferred method of training is the "P-A-S-S" method: P Pull safety pin from handle A Aim (nozzle, cone, horn) at base of the fire S Squeeze the trigger handle S Sweep from side-to-side Step 3 - Extinguisher inspection: Fire extinguishers are to be inspected monthly and used by a competent Worker.
+Step 2 - Duron's preferred method of training is the "P-A-S-S" method:

+- P Pull safety pin from handle

+- A Aim (nozzle, cone, horn) at base of the fire

+- S Squeeze the trigger handle

+- S Sweep from side-to-side

+Step 3 - Extinguisher inspection:

+Fire extinguishers are to be inspected monthly and used by a competent Worker.

 Step 3b - View the gauge meter, the arrow within the "green zone".
 Step 3c - Ensure there is no obstruction of the nozzle end.

 Step 3d - Ensure the pin, tag and other components are not damaged.

 Step 3e - When a fire extinguisher is acceptable during the inspection process, a hole-punch to be recorded on the inspection tag.

 Note: In the event a fire extinguisher is not acceptable, it is to be removed from service and replaced immediately.

-Main hazards include: Fire hazards, unsecured work zones, missing fire extinguisher, Rescue Procedure: explosions & improper discharge Should an accident occurs follow emergency response plan, 1 st priority the Worker's life.
-All fires must be immediately reported to the Foreperso Workers are not to jeopardize themselves or others when trying extinguis small fires
+- Fire hazards, unsecured work zones, missing fire extinguisher, explosions & improper discharge - Should an accident occurs follow emergency response plan, 1st priority is the Worker's life.
+All fires must be immediately reported to the Foreperson.
+Workers are not to jeopardize themselves or others when trying extinguish small fires